MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 The checksum/modulo approach has another weakness.
 It defeats any optimizations I might be able to make based on knowledge of where in the table the rows differ.
-If the differences are grouped at the end of the table, for example in an append-only table that just missed a few inserts on the slave, the algorithm will distribute the "pointers" to these corrupt rows randomly through the summary tables, even though the rows really live near each other.
+If the differences are grouped at the end of the table, for example in an append-only table that just missed a few inserts on the replica, the algorithm will distribute the "pointers" to these corrupt rows randomly through the summary tables, even though the rows really live near each other.
 Likewise, if my table contains client data and only one client is bad, the